CCI-DA/SQL_challenge/Case Study #1 - Danny's Diner/README.md

 > You can refer to the entity relationship diagram in ER_Model_Case.png.

 ### What to spect
->Common Table Expressions
+> 1. Common Table Expressions
-> Group By Aggregates
+> 2. Group By Aggregates
->Window Functions for ranking
+> 3. Window Functions for ranking
-> Table Joins
+> 4. Table Joins

 ### Setup and Tools
-> 1. Developed using Visual Studio Code (VSC)
+> 1. Developed using Visual Studio Code (VS Code).
+> 2. Written in Transact-SQL (T-SQL).
-> 2. Connected to SQL Server through SQL Server Management Studio (SSMS)
+> 3. Connected to SQL Server through SQL Server Management Studio (SSMS).
-> 3. Version controlled with GitHub
+> 4. Version control managed with GitHub.

 ### How to Run
 > 1. Open the .sql files in Visual Studio Code or SSMS.